100+ Management Skills for Your Resume: List, Examples & Tips

 Organizing

-Organizing refers to creating a protocol or system that better allows a person to do a plan.
+Organizing refers to creating a protocol or system that allows a person to do something better.
 The ability to organize shows a candidate's competency in identifying and improving workflows.
 The workflows include processes, procedures, or tasks related to the department's objectives.

 • Time Management